Medical expert of the article

 - DNA - deoxyribonucleic acid.

-- CNS 1 - absence of blast cells in CSF.
+- CNS 1 - absence of blast cells in the cerebrospinal fluid.

-- CNS 2 - blast cells in CSF in the absence of cytosis (<5 cells in μL).
+- CNS 2 - blast cells in the cerebrospinal fluid in the absence of cytosis (<5 cells per µl).

-- CNS 3 - blast cells and cytosis in CSF (£ 5 cells in μL).
+- CNS 3 - blast cells and cytosis in the cerebrospinal fluid (£5 cells per µl).

 Neuroleukemia

-Leukemic cells can enter the central nervous system from the systemic blood stream, through migration through the venous endothelium and from petechial hemorrhage (deep thrombocytopenia at the time of diagnosis is associated with a high incidence of neuronal leukemia).
-According to an alternative hypothesis, leukemia cells can spread directly from the bone marrow of the skull bones to the subdural space and further to the central nervous system for venen adventitia and nerve shells.
-Knowledge of the specific mechanism of cell penetration can have a clinical application: in cases of direct penetration of cells from the bone marrow into the CNS, local treatment is most effective, not only cranial irradiation, but also intrathecal administration of chemotherapy drugs.
-In the case of the spread of leukemia cells from systemic circulation, systemic polychemotherapy plays a greater role.
-The mechanism of penetration of tumor cells into the CNS depends on the type of leukemia cells, the amount of them in the systemic circulation and the presence of hemorrhagic syndrome, the age of the patient and the maturity of the hemato-encephalic barrier.
-It is in the central nervous system that the overwhelming majority of tumor cells are outside the mitotic cycle, these cells can persist in the CSF for a very long time - for dozens of years.
-The presence of just one blast cell in 1 μl of cerebrospinal fluid means that the number of these cells in the entire cerebrospinal space is at least 10 5
+Leukemic cells can enter the CNS from the systemic circulation, by migration through the venous endothelium and from petechial hemorrhages (profound thrombocytopenia at the time of diagnosis of the disease is associated with a high frequency of neuroleukemia).
+According to an alternative hypothesis, leukemic cells can spread directly from the bone marrow of the skull bones to the subdural space and then to the CNS through the adventitia of venules and nerve sheaths.
+Knowledge of the specific mechanism of cell penetration may have clinical applications: in cases of direct penetration of cells from the bone marrow into the CNS, local treatment is most effective, not only cranial irradiation, but also intrathecal administration of chemotherapy.
+In the case of dissemination of leukemic cells from the systemic circulation, systemic polychemotherapy is of greater importance.
+The mechanism of tumor cell penetration into the CNS depends on the type of leukemic cells, their number in the systemic bloodstream and the presence of hemorrhagic syndrome, the patient's age and the maturity of the blood-brain barrier.
+It is in the CNS that the overwhelming majority of tumor cells are outside the mitotic cycle; these cells can persist in the cerebrospinal fluid for a very long time - for decades.
+The presence of just one blast cell in 1 μl of cerebrospinal fluid means that the number of these cells in the entire cerebrospinal fluid space is at least 10 5